tulsawebdevs/website-api-gateway/README.md

 #### Medium Priority
 - [ ] Make any adjustments needed for horizontal scaling in containers
 - [ ] Add load balancer
+- [ ] Refactor to use [Axum](https://github.com/tokio-rs/axum) instead of Reqwest.

+*[This PR](https://github.com/DarrenBaldwin07/clerk-rs/pull/32) is close and will make this easy to do and more dev friendly.*

 #### If Needed
 - [ ] Add Redis or other backing service interface for service metadata (separate from auth/Clerk)